 Registering a Domain Name

-To register your domain, simply add it to your cart, select a term length (typically between 1-10 years), enter your contact and billing information and click register.
+To register your domain with Hover, simply add it to your cart, select a term length (typically between 1-10 years), enter your contact and billing information and click register.

 Example domain checkout.
 You may also have the option to purchase an email address at checkout.